 Even if the communication seems non-threatening or well-intentioned, breaching these conditions is a criminal offence.
 The courts take breaches seriously, especially where prior warnings or interim orders are in place.

 It is critical to understand the terms of an ADVO fully and comply strictly.
 Any form of contact could result in arrest, charges, and further legal consequences.
+These measures are designed to protect individuals from danger and ensure a rapid response in situations of immediate danger.

 Is There a Defence to a Verbal Abuse Allegation?